berry2012/aws-devops-sysops/devops/elastic-beanstalk/nodejs-app-docker-ecs/readme.md

 ## Deployment

-Update the environment variable parameters in the `Dockerrun.aws.json` file
+Update the environment variable parameters `aws_account_id` and `REGION` in the `Dockerrun.aws.json` file.

+The EB IAM assumed-role `aws-elasticbeanstalk-ec2-role` requires the following IAM permissions to work with images stored in ECR.
+- ecr:GetAuthorizationToken
+- ecr:GetDownloadUrlForLayer
+- ecr:BatchGetImage
+- ecr:ListImages

 ```
     eb create